dixonge/vagabondians-hugo/content/post/can-check-time-like.md

 ---
-title: You Can Check Out Any Time You Like'
+title: You Can Check Out Any Time You Like
 date: 2014-03-27
 author: "Glenn"
 authorDescription: "Retired I.T. nerd - expat in Mexico"